openmodels/MimiPAGE2020.jl/docs/model-structure.md

 ## Overview

-Mimi-PAGE is constructed to reproduce the PAGE09 model structure, which features ten time periods and eight world regions.
+PAGE-2020 is constructed to reproduce the PAGE09 model structure, which features ten time periods and eight world regions.
 These time periods and regions are explicitly listed below.
 Climate change impacts for four sectors are calculated in addition to the costs of